Ruqqhy/Hackathon/README.md

-Sales is what the media stratgies were used against Even thou our focus was on visualization we did exploratory data analysis to help us understand our data better And also be ale to tell a story out of it
+Sales is what the media stratgies were used against Even thou our focus was on visualization we did exploratory data analysis to help us understand our data better And also be ale to tell a story out of it we came up with a visualization of the dataset creating an X and Y to help plot the various graphs it included bar graph, pie chart, scatter plot